diogo405/superdraft-search/README.md

 `npm install`
 `npm run start`

+API credentials are loaded thru environment variables.
+See Api.js.

 ## Architecture
 App.js is the central point.
 It calls the API and shows / hides the components based on the API response.